miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 2) This is an abstract class (abstract = it cannot/should not be instantiated) Its job is to figure out when save_file and load_file must be called Derived classes should implement those methods for storing BakeryObject instances
+3) For layered architecture !!
+        - Transmit the repositories as constructor parameters, as this allows us to change the type of repository we use without changing the service class source code
+        - Early form of "dependency injection"
+4)